-Of course, everyone said that it was a safe deal and mainly verified income over the Internet, in other words, that money is definitely paid out (this is mentioned in every ad), even though the PTC ad system was launched only recently, so no one had the chance to reach the minimum payout amount so quickly.
+Naturally, everyone said that it was ‘a safe deal and verified income over the Internet.’
+In other words, that money is definitely paid out (this is mentioned in every ad), even though the PTC ad system was launched only recently, so no one had the chance to reach the minimum payout amount so quickly.

-Almost every system offered XXX dollars for registration, another XXX for a person brought into the system and of course some commissions for daily clicks of your friends.
-One would say: “Well, pretty good money, yes, but if they just paid it out immediately.”
-But the issue with all the PTC systems is that you have to reach a certain minimum payout amount.
-So yes, they provide you with 10 USD for registration, but if the payout is set at 100 USD and one ad comes every other day, you get 0,1 USD, so before you reach the necessary 100 USD, it will take you two years.
-And when you get even closer to this amount, they simply stop sending you more paid emails / ads.
+Almost every system offered X dollars for registration, an additional amount for each person introduced into the system and of course, some commissions for daily clicks of your friends.
+One would say: “Well, pretty good money, yes, if only the money got paid out immediately.”
+However, the issue with all the PTC systems is that you have to reach a certain threshold for a minimum payout amount.
+So although they reward you by crediting 10 USD for registering, it is worth pointing out though, that the actual payout is set at 100 USD and on average, you get 0,1 USD for clicking on ads that you receive.

 Price list for advertisers was as follows:

-- Addressing 100,000 email addresses: 500 USD.
+- Sending out 100,000 email addresses: 500 USD.

-- Adressing 200,000 email adresses: 1,000 USD.
+- Sending out 200,000 email adresses: 1,000 USD.

-- Adressing 300,000 email adresses: 1,500 USD.
+- Sending out 300,000 email adresses: 1,500 USD.

-100,000 read emails * 0,1 USD = 10,000 USD commitment for registered users (clickworkers).
+100,000 read emails * 0,1 USD = 10,000 USD payout for registered users (clickworkers).

 The result of the calculation for 300 000 emails: